isgiddy/roammiz-seaice-impacts-organic-carbon/Readme.md

 This is a repository for the data analyses performed in Giddy et al. (submitted to GRL).
 Its purpose is to demonstrate the workflow and record all analyses performed in accompaniment with the manuscript.

+This code is subject to change during the review process.

 ### Summary

 The study aims to quantify and understand drivers of interannual variability in carbon export in the MIZ, using novel high resolution observations from sensors mounted on gliders.
 Variability in Primary Production and export is linked to variability in sea ice, but this link is not linear.
 We find that remineralization is an important variable in determining carbon export and is influenced by community composition and the density structure of the water column.